juanjosalco/Kueski/README.md

   - Source: [Node.js](https://nodejs.org/)
   - Terms of Use: Node.js is distributed under the MIT License.

-Any use or distribution of this software and its external resources is subject to the terms of the licenses and corresponding terms of use for each external resource used.
+Any use or distribution of this software and its external resources is subject to the terms of the MIT License and the corresponding terms of use for each external resource used.````.

-Any use or distribution of this software and its external resources is subject to the terms of the MIT License.````.